DoctorJax/blog/content/posts/my-dotfiles.md

 hidemeta: false
 comments: false
 ---
-If you want my dotfiles or you're me and setting up a new computer, then this might be helpful.
+If you want my dotfiles, or you're me and setting up a new computer, then this might be helpful.

 # Packages